 Translation: To have a sore throat

 If your French friend ever tells you he has un chat dans la gorge (a cat in the throat) with a hoarse voice, you should give him some hot lemon water with honey.
-Don’t accuse him of having devoured a poor, fluffy kitten.

-Casser du sucre sur le dos de quelqu’un
+19. Casser du sucre sur le dos de quelqu’un

 Literal meaning: Breaking sugar on someone’s back

 Translation: Talking badly of someone behind his/her back

 Michel est venu à la fête d’hier soir et n’a pas arrêté de casser du sucre sur le dos de Fabrice.
 (Michel came to yesterday night’s party and wouldn’t stop talking badly about Fabrice behind his back).

 Literal meaning: Do the fatty morning